Jr0dR87/Hacking_Notes/ejpt/README.md

 ![alt ZAP Scan](https://github.com/JarrodRizor/Hacking_Notes/blob/main/ejpt/screenshots/zap_scan.png)

+You can find XSS Attacks, IDORs (Insecure Direct Object References), Sensitive files, robot.txt files, dated libaries / frameworks and so much more.
+ZAP is a guide in of itself.
+I will lsay I used ZAP on this exam and it helped me multiple times.
+Highly recommend brining it in your tool box come exama time.

 ### XSS
 The important part of XSS is knowing the context of where the output of your input is going.
 Know where the output is going to display can be a huge part in finding XSS vulnerabilities.
 For example, if we can put ```<h2>TEST</h2>``` in the input field and the output displays the TEST in an h2 tag, then we will most likely be able to perform XSS exploits.